PIRANY1/DataSpammer/README.md

 ### Download File
 Install with only one [File](https://gist.github.com/PIRANY1/8344f981f20a8e430f8a74c5fa80c390/archive/97f89d1649c772d1c556310cd53a14e68a7801b4.zip)(Needs Git Installed)

+# Contributing

+Feel free to create a Pull Request and remove some Bugs etc.
+You can define the Variable "devtools" to open a Debug Menu or define "debug_assist" to bypass @ECHO OFF

 # Supported Versions
 > [!IMPORTANT]
 > Older Versions doesnt support Updates due to various Bugs.